When does registration open?

 Query Consult: $25

-Pitch sessions and query consults with an agent or editor last 10 minutes.
+Pitch sessions, query consults, and back cover critiques with an agent or editor last 10 minutes.
 A manuscript consult lasts 20 minutes.
 One of our wonderful volunteers will time your session and let you know when your turn is up.
 Someone else will be anxious for their own opportunity, so please be respectful and excuse yourself when your turn is done.

 What do I bring?